Sustainable Gaps

 04 | Closeout

-What proof connects completed work to billing, cash, and project memory?
+What record connects completed work to billing, cash, and project memory?

 Consultation output